DEFRA/pair-programming/PAIR_PROGRAMMING_PLAN.md

 ### 4. Email Notification
 - Use the Gov Notify service to send emails. (pairpeople@notifications.service.gov.uk)
-- Use a library like `smtplib` or a transactional email service (e.g., SendGrid) to send emails.
+- The email must be sent using Gov Notify.
-- The email must be sent using outlook.
+- The instructions for using Gov Notify API is in this document "/Users/farhanaabdulalim/Documents/Dev/pair-programming-project/pair-programming-backend/Python client documentation - GOV.UK Notify.pdf"
 - After pairing, send an email to both users with their match details.

 ### 5. MongoDB Integration